zoffixznet/perl6.party/post/The-Failure-Point-of-a-Release.md

 ## Conclusion

-So that's the story of 3 point release we made in April.
+So that's the story of 3 point releases we made in April.
 There's plenty of work to be done to make the release process more robust and less likely to introduce issues.
 While all of it won't be done by the next release, we'll be sure to address all of the existing issues.